jason-kerney/TS-Kata/readme.md

 TS-Kata is designed to be your template, not a template generator.
 The way you use it, is there is a branch for each supported test framework.
 You switch your branch and then delete the .git folder and start over.

 **NOTE:** This readme will also change to give you information on how to run each test framework.

+## Useful Tool ##

+The templates provided through this project are designed to utilizes [gittey](https://www.npmjs.com/package/gittey) to make things easier.
+Gittey is not required but useful.

+Gittey is a command runner with understanding of git.

+To install:

+`npm i -g gittey`

+### Useful aliases

+#### To run the tests

+`gittey test`

+This will run tests and commit the code if the tests pass

+#### To commit code

+`gittey commit`

+This will commit code with prompts, including message.

+#### To undo current work

+`gittey undo`

+This will reset the directory to the last commit

 ## Contributors ✨ ##